rysonw/rysonw/README.md

 I love learning new things!
 I try to keep up with all the new tech through YouTube and books.

-Currently looking for SWE Intership opportunities!
+Currently looking for SWE Internship opportunities!
 Let's Connect!

 ---